ocapuozzo/p4tuning.org/pages/musaic/musaic_overview.md

 ### Why « 88 » ?

-It is a reduction of the whole combinations of the temperate system represented by the twelve pitch classes, that is, 2 ^ 12 = 4096.
+It is a pictogram reduction of the whole possible combinations of the twelve pitch classes forming the temperate system, that is, 2 ^ 12 = 4096 <=> 88.

 ### What are musaics ?